munyweki/Necta-API/README.md

 # Necta-API
-Fetch results of various national examinations in Tanzania
+A PHP Class used to fetch results of various national examinations in Tanzania